COMING OCTOBER 2023

 Kristin coolly pressed the death-stick against the cherry and sat next to her friend.

-Above them, Joe Camel was plastered on a billboard presumably naked in a hot tub with an ice-cold beer and a jovial grin.
+Above them, Joe Camel was on a large billboard with an ice-cold beer and a grin.
+He was shirtless in roiling hot tub and presumable naked, but it was impossible to know that.

-"Has to be LA."
+"Has to be."

 "You wouldn't?"